-- you want to look downwards at the subject (close up work, especially combined with wide spread legs of tripod); this is also a way to create a copystand out of a tripod as well (to read more about copystand, read my support accessories article);
+- you want to look downwards at the subject (close up work, especially combined with wide spread legs of tripod); this is also a way to create a copystand out of a tripod as well (to read more about copystand, read the article about accessories for supporting a camera);

-- you want to lean over a wall or a river.
+- you want to lean it over a wall or a river.

 Problems can occur if you don’t use a steady tripod and too heavy camera.
-It can easily happen for tripod to lose balance and overturn.
-To prevent it, extend a center column only for few centimetres (and not all the way) and/or use weights to counter balance the weight of the camera.
+It can easily happen for a tripod to lose balance and overturn.
+To prevent it, extend a center column only for few centimetres/inches (and not all the way) and/or use weights to counter balance the weight of a camera.

 It’s not over yet!
-There are also MODULAR centre columns which allow you to adjust the centre column at any desired angle.
+There are also MODULAR centre columns which allow you to adjust a centre column at any desired angle.